 3. ENJOY THE TRAD IN TAAFFE’S

 Bringing the feel of an intimate village pub to the heart of the city, traditional Irish tunes echo from Taaffe’s stone facade, luring in passersby.
 The likes of Sharon Shannon and Sean Keane have performed here, as well as a number of wandering entertainers and musicians.
 With no cover charge, you’re always welcome to listen or join in, if the mood takes you!
-Over their 150 years, Taaffe’s became known as a GAA bar, serving top-class and great bar food all day long.
+Trad music, a roaring fire, a few cold ones and top-notch company - what more could you want on a chilly winters evening in Galway?

 19 Shop Street // more here

 4. PULL UP A CHAIR AT THE CELLAR BAR

 A great place for a hot toddy, Irish coffee or a cup of coffee, the Cellar has you covered.
 If you’re feeling a bit peckish, they’ve got great home-cooked food every day and if you’re looking for a spot to watch the match, grab a pint and a stool in front of their big screens on any given day.
 There’s live music every Friday and Saturday from some of the best local acts, so pop in and let the stellar Cellar staff look after you.